DiscoveryGroup/bmgraph-java/bmgraph.md

 - MeSHHeading
 - OMIM

-(Specific colors for these node types can be found from the BMVis Java source file `ColorPalette.java`.
-URL link generation logic is in `DatabaseLinks.java`.)
+Specific colors for these node types can be found from the BMVis Java source file `ColorPalette.java`.
+URL link generation logic is in `DatabaseLinks.java`.

 Nodes can also have attributes given in special comments as key-value pairs.
-See under Special comments and Attributes for details.
+See Special comments and Attributes for details.

 ## Special Nodes

-Special nodes, such as query starting and terminal nodes, are placed at the top of the BMGraph file (before any edges).
+Special nodes, such as query starting and terminal nodes, are placed at the top of the BMGraph file before any edges.
 Such nodes are simply given alone on an otherwise empty line.
-These nodes will be considered "special" by most Biomine utilities, and will generally be protected from deletion due to filtering and might be shown more prominently in visualization than other nodes.
+These nodes will be considered "special" by most Biomine utilities, and will generally be protected from deletion due to filtering and might be shown more prominently in visualization than the other nodes.

 An example of three special nodes at the top of a BMGraph file: